- English

 Dr. Stephen Roddy of the Dept. of Digital Humanities and the Radical Humanities Lab will be presenting musical and technical works at the 5th IEEE Internet of Sounds Symposium.

 Stephen will also be presenting a technical paper on his recent work to develop sonification hardware for monitoring soil moisture levels.
 His prototype converts soil moisture levels into audible signals using wavetable synthesis techniques.
-It is designed for monitoring shallow rooting plants in regions effected by water scarcity and drought and developed for both agricultural and horticultural applications.
+It is designed for monitoring shallow rooting plants in regions affected by water scarcity and drought and developed for both agricultural and horticultural applications.

 For more on this story contact: